 Partnership & LLP Dispute Resolution Solicitors in Manchester & London

 The law governing partnership and LLPs is different to that which governs company law.
 Therefore, it is imperative to seeks specialists advise on partnership law to ensure successful outcomes.
 Our expert partnership & LLP dispute resolution and dissolution solicitors based in Manchester and London will skilfully guide you through the complex maze of partnership and LLP law and avoid personal liability from arising.

-The legal definition of partnership is extremely wide.
+The legal definition of a partnership is extremely wide.
 Section 1 of The Partnership Act 1890 (PA 1980) defines the word “partnership” as,

 “Partnership is the relation which subsists between persons carrying on a business in common with a view of profit”

 Therefore, a partnership can arise unintentionally as people take a leap of faith to set up a business with family or friends without a formal structure or agreement.